 • Major Axis: The figure is widest along line AB.
 The width is s.

-(Proof: The sum e is maximum when triangle ΔAPB vanishes to a line http://www.khanacademy.org/math/geometry/triangle-properties/e/e/triangle_inequality_theorem )
+(Proof: The sum d + e is maximum when triangle ΔAPB vanishes to a line http://www.khanacademy.org/math/geometry/triangle-properties/e/e/triangle_inequality_theorem )

 • Minor Axis: The figure is narrowest on the perpendicular bisector of AB, when H=O, and d = e.